Skip to section:About the role Career progression and training Salary and benefits Entry requirements

 As a Systems Engineer your role is to provide technical engineering support to the NZ Army's Communication Information Systems (CIS) fleet.

 During your training you will learn everything required to provide the full range of services required to keep channels of communication open.
-From local area networks and routers, to satellites and telephone exchanges, you will be able to engineer, diagnose and repair voice and data communication equipment used by the Army.
+Working with local area networks and managing routing, encryption and communication links, you will be able to engineer, diagnose and repair cable systems and communication equipment used by the Army.

 Job on base

 Job on deployment

 Deployments of NZ Army personnel will almost always require our own communication networks.
-As such, Systems Engineers will deploy on a variety of overseas missions, for example short duration missions to establish or upgrade equipment to six month deployments in support of peacekeeping and operational deployments.
+As such, Systems Engineers will deploy on a variety of overseas missions, for example short duration missions to establish or upgrade equipment to six month deployments in support of longer operations.
 While deployed systems engineers provide technical engineering support to the NZ Army's deployed Communication Information Systems fleet.
 This includes but is not limited to switching, routing, encryption and communication links management.